To Roth or Not To Roth?

 Some people will take advantage of a loophole in the tax code called a “backdoor” Roth.
 However, you need to be very careful with this.
 The way it works is you can contribute to a “non-deductible” IRA and then immediately convert it to a Roth.
 This is only necessary if you are over the income limit to contribute to a Roth.
 The way you can run into issues with this is if you have other IRA assets.
 The IRS counts the other IRA towards your conversion, and you end up owing taxes on a portion of the conversion.
 If you have a sizable balance in your IRA, then most of your conversion will be taxable, thus eliminating the loophole.

 In reverting back to the original question, is a Roth right for you?
 Of course, you know that answer is going to be that it depends.
-The chart below that was shared with us by one of our clients depicts the debate perfectly.
+The chart below depicts the debate perfectly.
 Our rule of thumb is that the younger you are, the more it makes sense.
 If you can take advantage of compound interest for an extended period of time tax free, then it is worth some strong consideration.
 However, the chart offers some arguments to that thought process for the higher earning years.
 It also reminds us that you don’t have to go all in on Roth or Traditional.

 One other situation we’ve encountered that isn’t on the chart pertains to people who are close to or in retirement.
 Those who have been fortunate enough to build up a lot of wealth and are thinking about the next generation can contribute to a Roth or convert some IRA money to Roth and earmark it for their children or grandchildren.
 It can be an effective way to continue the tax benefits beyond your lifetime.